-Please also note there are a number of factors that are involved.
+Please also note there are several factors that are involved.
 Not all cameras will produce “Clean Output”.
 Not all cameras will send the audio signal via the HDMI Port.
 Some cameras will turn off their screen when you have a device connected to the HDMI Port.
 Please test first.
-We’ll also roll out a compatible list soon when it’s more complete.
+We’ll also roll out a compatible list soon when it’s complete.

 The cheap HDMI-USB converter: UGREEN/HDMI Capture Card, Gimama Audio Video Capture Card HDMI to USB2.0;

-Q4: There is a green bar in my SD card video?
+Q3: Why is there a green bar in my SD card video?